gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/protein-in-electrolyte.rst

 .. container:: justify

-    Here, the *-ignh* command is used to ignore the hydrogen atoms that are in the coordinate file and avoid an error, and *-water spce* is used to specify that the water model to use is the extended simple point charge model (spce) :cite:`berendsen1987missing`.
+    Here, the *-ignh* option is used to ignore the hydrogen atoms that are in the coordinate file.
+The *-water spce* open is used to specify the water model; the extended simple point charge model (spce) :cite:`berendsen1987missing`.

 .. container:: justify